-The Group's profit for the year ended 31 December 2020 and the Group's financial position at that date are set out in the financial statements on pages 36 to 39.
+The Group's profit for the year ended 31 December 2021 and the Group's financial position at that date are set out in the financial statements on pages 38 to 41.

-The directors recommend the payment of a final dividend of HK3.00 cents per ordinary share, totaling approximately HK\$30,490,000 in respect of the year to shareholders on the register of members on 26 May 2021.
-The proposed final dividend for the year ended 31 December 2020 has been approved at the Company's board meeting on 19 March 2021.
-Details of dividends for the year ended 31 December 2020 are set out in note 11 to the financial statements.
+The Board has recommended the payment of a final dividend of HK3.00 cents per ordinary share, totaling approximately HK\$30,430,000 in respect of the year ended 31 December 2021 to shareholders on the register of members on 9 June 2022.
+The proposed final dividend is subject to approval by Shareholders of the Company at the forthcoming annual general meeting to be held on 2 June 2022 ("AGM").
+Details of dividends for the year ended 31 December 2021 are set out in note 11 to the financial statements.